wptrainingteam/learn-wp-content/tutorials/php-version-compatibility-testing.md

 In this tutorial, you're going to learn about testing your WordPress products for PHP version compatibility.

-You will learn why it's important to test for PHP version compatibility, where to find information about PHP version changes, as well as two methods to test your plugins and themes for PHP version compatibility.
+You will learn why it's important to test for PHP version compatibility, where to find information about PHP version changes, as well as two methods to test your plugins and themes against newer PHP versions.

 ## Why test for PHP version compatibility?